sitecountry/control-panel/README.md

 # control-panel
-Install Control Panel on your VPS/Dedicated Server with a single command
+Install DirectAdmin Control Panel on your VPS/Dedicated Server with a single command

 This Installation Script would allow any User to Install the Control Panel software on any VPS/Dedicated Server.